Kn0wn-Un/Auto-Zoom/README.md

 	Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided)

-Warning : dont fk this up like your life
+Warning : please enter as given

 3) make sure to close all windows and free up the desktop (my program runs on Image Recognition :D )